 NM asked the group the following question – “do we manage reinvestment through corporation actions?”

+AM – In Italy there is a notification flow and, if necessary, a payment flow sent by the TA to distributor.
+The corporation action process in Italy is very unstructured, and there is a need to harmonise but no one wants to spend the money!
+Italy is at very early stage.

 DB – In UK, it is part of the distribution process, reinvestment is usually processed ahead of dividend date so that all reporting to investor can be done at same time.
 Not electronic at present - instead of issuing a cheque or payment instruction for the cash dividend, the fund manager sends a statement saying “we purchased units with your dividend”.
 Dividend reinvestment is less common in UK than it used to be, with accumulation share classes being preferred - the outcome is similar, but accumulation is easier to administer.
 The key issue with dividends generally in the UK is the lack of any market announcement.

 Reinvestment, as a term, is not clear.
 It was agreed that the funds group needs to establish a common vocabulary and indicate any synonyms.
 It was agreed that an event is something that affects the holding of existing investor or generates income, and that an announcement, such as a name change, is more of a reference data change.
 Meetings are out of scope at this stage.